 Animal care, rescue, and/or sheltering experience is not required for every position.
 Please read the postings below to learn more about what is required for each opportunity.

-The Humane Society of Harford County, a progressive open admission shelter with an annual intake of approximately 3,500 animals (including dogs, cats, rabbits, rodents, reptiles, birds, farm animals, and wildlife), is seeking a part-time or full-time Shelter Veterinarian.
+The Humane Society of Harford County, a progressive open admission shelter with an annual intake of approximately 3,500 animals (including dogs, cats, rabbits, rodents, reptiles, birds, farm animals, and wildlife), is seeking a full-time Shelter Veterinarian.
 Our animals come in as owner surrenders, stray, and animals seized by animal control for various reasons.
 Our brand new, 19,000 square foot shelter facility boasts a large multi-room veterinary suite with new equipment and a well-stocked pharmacy.
 Compassionate care of our animals is our top priority and we do our best to provide the resources needed to be successful.

 Responsibilities include diagnosing and treating animals, stabilizing ill and injured animals, overseeing day to day herd health, and overseeing our spay/neuter surgery suite and/or performing spay/neuter surgeries for shelter pets.
 The veterinary department, when fully staffed, includes four full time vet techs.
 Knowledge of shelter medicine protocols, particularly high quality high volume spay/neuter, is strongly preferred.
 Humane Alliance training is a huge plus!
 Must be licensed to practice in Maryland.